-Will the price of oil pull down the Russian ruble?
+Will the price of oil pull the Russian ruble along with it?

-A few days ago, namely on November 18, the price of oil began its decline, which continues to this day.
+A few days ago, on November 18th to be precise, the price of oil began its decline, which continues to this day.

-The main reasons for the decline were the failure of trade negotiations between the United States and China and the failure to make a decision to reduce production by major oil exporters.
+The main reasons for the decline were the failure of trade negotiations between the US and China and the failure of major oil exporters to agree to cut production.

-The latter has led to an oversupply of black gold in the energy market; according to some estimates, this surplus is about 1 million barrels at daily trading.
+The latter led to an oversupply of crude oil on the energy market, estimated at around 1 million barrels in daily trading.

-There is no breakthrough on this issue yet, so there are all the prerequisites for a further fall in the price of BRENT oil below $60 per barrel.
+There is no sign of a break in this situation, so all the preconditions exist for a further decline in the price of BRENT crude below $60 per barrel.

 What will happen to the Russian ruble?